meatballs/notebook.nvim/README.md

 * `NBPreRenderCell`: runs immediately before each cell is rendered
 * `NBPostRenderCell`: runs immediately after each cell is rendered.

 ## Magma
-If you use the [magma](https://github.com/meatballs/magma-nvim) plugin, you can add the following to your neovim config:
+If you use the [magma](https://github.com/meatballs/magma-nvim) plugin, you can add the following to your neovim config.

+This will:

+* Prompt for Magma initialisation when an `.ipynb` file is opened
+* (Re)define all cells as Magma cells each time the notebook is rendered

 ```lua
 require("notebook")